Women’s hockey trending after NHL all-star skills event - Williams Lake Tribune

 “Where the proof in the pudding will be is if people who were shocked start showing up and watching these women play on a regular basis.”

-For the NHL players, Friday’s skills competition may have been a made-for-television event with little on the line other than ego and prize money.
+For the NHL players, the skills competition may have been a made-for-television event with little on the line other than ego and prize money.

 But it was an extraordinary opportunity for women to prove a point about their game similar to Billie Jean King in tennis or Annika Sorenstam in golf, said Campbell-Pascall.